b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

        (SELECT L.city FROM locations AS L WHERE U.location_id = L.id) AS city
 FROM users AS U
 ```
+In this example the zipcode and the city are retrieved from the locations table using sub-selects in the select clause.

-An error will be thrown if the sub-select returns more than 1 value.
-No value will be returned as `NULL`.
+The relationship used here is the location_id in the users table matches an id in the locations table.
+If this relationship is N:1 every sub-select will return 1 value.
+Otherwise, an error will be thrown if a sub-select returns more than 1 value or a `NULL` will be returned for rows where the sub-select does not find any values.

 ## Tip #2: Use a `JOIN` to get 1 or more columns from another table